Azure/azure-powershell/src/StorageAction/StorageAction.Autorest/docs/Az.StorageAction.md

 Get the storage task properties

 ### [Get-AzStorageActionTaskAssignment](Get-AzStorageActionTaskAssignment.md)
-Lists all the storage tasks available under the given resource group.
+Lists Resource IDs of the Storage Task Assignments associated with this Storage Task.

 ### [Get-AzStorageActionTasksReport](Get-AzStorageActionTasksReport.md)
 Fetch the storage tasks run report summary for each assignment.